Updated: Feb 8

 “It's important to keep control, most bands have signed deals where the record company own the masters or recordings or the publishing writes maybe even merchandising.
 I licence them, I own them, the albums always come back to me, so I try and keep control of it.”
 Luckily for Jeff he is able to retain his autonomy and with the band selling well and having a following he doesn't have too much interference, which many bands face - this is something he is grateful for.
 “If it was all about selling records and making money it would change my writing style.
 I learnt so many decades ago that I really wouldn't be happy doing that.
 I've been lucky that I'm able to make that decision where I can stay at the top of the underground and still make a living and do what whatever the hell I want.”

-When I ask him what the most Rock N Roll thing he's ever done is he tells me an amusing story of when Annihilator and Pantera were on the Judas Priest Tour and went to Yugoslavia in 1990.
+When I ask him what the most rock n roll thing he's ever done is he tells me an amusing story of when Annihilator and Pantera were on the Judas Priest Tour and went to Yugoslavia in 1990.
 “We did the show and Dime and I did the same thing we always do and sit beside the guitar tech station where they had two chairs and a bucket full of beers in ice for us.
 We ended up drinking lots and watching the set.
-The catering people had put an after show deli tray out for later on and when we were traveling on the bus, so later on that night we'd all have some good food to eat.
+The catering people had put an after-show deli tray out for later on and when we were travelling on the bus, so, later on, that night we'd all have some good food to eat.
 So Dime and I went back to the dressing room, saw the deli tray and for some stupid, immature reason we decided to pee on it.
 Apparently one of the caterers had seen what we did and told every band member and crew member not to touch it and later watched as Dime and I tucked into the deli tray full of fruit and vegetables.
 The other guys watched and finally couldn't hold back their laughter and told us.
 We were like 'Oh my God....That's payback!
 We felt really bad for the catering people...
 I don't think I realised just how dumb that was until years later when I quit drinking.”

 I'm guessing more fun included expanding his studio and continuing to enjoy mixing and engineering music including the re-issue of Feast.
 Having toured with the album last year and with the summer festival season not too far away are there any plans to return to the UK?
 “We try every year to play Bloodstock, but they offer barely enough to fly us there, but as a fan of the festival and as Annihilator I really want to play Bloodstock...But maybe next summer we'll get there.”